Museum of the Earth: History

 In the spring of 1994, the PRI Board of Directors approved the proceedings for the initial planning of a museum to operate in accordance with PRI's mission.
 With initial state financial support of $2 million, PRI began the design process for the Museum of the Earth in January 1999.
 Construction of the museum began in 2001 and was finished by 2003, after several delays, costing a total of more than $11 million.
 The museum officially opened to the public on September 29, 2003.

-The Museum occupies an 18,000-square-foot (1,700m²) addition to the PRI complex on Ithaca's West Hill.
+The Museum occupies an 18,000-square-foot (1,700m2) addition to the PRI complex on Ithaca's West Hill.
 The building was designed by New York architectural firm Weiss/Manfredi to be evocative of a gorge, with two wings divided by a central open-air court.
 The design for the museum won the American Institute of Architects's regional Excellence in Design Award and Honor Award for Architecture" in 2004.

+In early 2025, it was reported that the Museum faced an imminent threat of closure due a withdrawal of donor support leading to an urgent budget shortfall.